Environment

 Hoki is one of New Zealand’s most commercially important deepwater fisheries.
 They are widely distributed throughout New Zealand waters, from depths of 10 m to over 900 m, with greatest abundance between 200 and 600 m.

-The hoki fishery operates in four main regions around New Zealand’s south island: on the Chatham Rise, Campbell Plateau, along the West Coast and in the Cook Strait (HOK 1).
-Hoki are managed as two separate stocks, an eastern and a western stock.
+The hoki fishery operates in four main regions around New Zealand’s south island: Chatham Rise, Campbell Plateau, West Coast, and Cook Strait (HOK 1).
+Hoki is managed as two separate stocks, an eastern and a western stock.
 Scientific research and assessments are carried out on each stock and catches from each are managed within separate catch limits under an overall total allowable catch (TAC) for HOK 1.

-Hoki are largely caught as part of the hoki/hake/ling trawl fishery complex.
-All three species have been MSC certified in New Zealand.
+Hoki is largely caught as part of the hoki/hake/ling trawl fishery complex.
+All three species have been MSC-certified in New Zealand.

 The hoki fisheries were the first major whitefish fisheries to be certified sustainable by the Marine Stewardship Council and were re-certified for a fourth time in 2018.
 The MSC Certification covers all hoki caught in New Zealand.